In the Land of the Head Hunters

 In the Land of the Head Hunters (also called In the Land of the War Canoes) is a 1914 silent film fictionalizing the world of the Kwakwaka'wakw peoples of the Queen Charlotte Strait region of the Central Coast of British Columbia, Canada, written and directed by Edward S. Curtis and acted entirely by Kwakwaka'wakw native people.

-The film was selected in 1999 for preservation in the US National Film Registry by the Library of Congress as being "culturally, historically, and aesthetically significant."
+The film was selected in 1999 for preservation in the U.S. National Film Registry by the Library of Congress as being "culturally, historically, and aesthetically significant."
 It was the first feature-length film whose cast was composed entirely of Native North Americans; the second, eight years later, was Robert Flaherty's Nanook of the North.
 Most of the film was shot on the Deer Island near Fort Rupert, British Columbia.
 It was the first feature film made in British Columbia, and is the oldest surviving feature film made in Canada.

 Original release

 Curtis had earlier experimented with multimedia.
 In 1911 he created a stage show with slides, a lecture, and live musical accompaniment, called The Indian Picture Opera.
 He used stereopticon projectors, where two projectors dissolved back and forth between images.
 This was his prelude to entering the motion picture era.

-The film opened in New York City and Seattle, Washington in December 1914, with live performances of a score by John J. Braham, had access to wax cylinder recordings of Kwakwaka'wakw music, and the promotional campaign at the time suggested that his score was based on these; in fact, there were few snatches of Kwakwaka'wakw music in the score.
+The film opened in New York City and Seattle, Washington in December 1914, with live performances of a score by John J. Braham.
+Braham had access to wax cylinder recordings of Kwakwaka'wakw music, and the promotional campaign at the time suggested that his score was based on these; in fact, there were few snatches of Kwakwaka'wakw music in the score.
 Curtis hoped the film would be successful enough to fund the completion of The North American Indian, a multi-volume history of every indigenous tribe on the continent he had been working on since 1906.
 Although critically praised, the film was a commercial failure.
 Curtis spent approximately $75,000 to make the film, but it only earned $3,269.18 after a year in theaters.
 He was so disappointed with the film's financial performance that he sold all the rights to the film to the New York Museum of Natural History in 1919 or 1920.
 When the museum lost Curtis's donated material, the film was considered lost until 1947.